taraokelly/Theory-Of-Computation/CA/README.md

 ```

-Again, similar to the last question - a loop with copies of the input and a counter
+In regards to a solution that will accept lists of differung length, a looping function with copies of the input and a counter starting from 0 can be used.
-is used.
 The counter or distance will be incremented if the first number of each
 list is the same.
 Using cond again:

 + Both lists (*n* amd *m*) are null - return *d* (distance) if both are null.